sulph68/seagate-wireless-evernote-backup/README.md

 These scripts has not been tested on anything else.

+## Features

+Here are some features of this script

+* Fetches all notes in Evernote ENML format and converts them into HTML formats (thanks to some python libraries)
+* Fetches all corresponding resources of the notes
+* Stores every note uniquely as Evernote does but links to readable title names.
+Also for their corresponding resources
+* Ability to sync all notebooks or just one named notebook by setting the sync_notebook variable in the evernote-sync.py script
+* Automatically recover form last known sync point if interrupted via a Checkpoint
+* Able to force a refresh of all notes by setting the refresh_all variable to 1 or 0
+* Delays between each contact to Evernote to handle rate limitations and automatically delay and resumes is the rate limit is hit

 ## Requirements

 The drive would have to be modded with the improvements from